opitzconsulting/jquery-mobile-angular-adapter/README.md

 to the `successPage`.
 Otherwise, this navigates to the `errorPage`.
 The result can also be a promise, so that the navigation is not executed until the promise is resolved or rejected.

+Alternatively, this can also be used for unconditional navigation: `$activate('newPage')`.

 ### Paging for lists
 Lists can be paged in the sense that more entries can be additionally loaded.
 By "loading" we mean the